Seth22/Student-Loan-Debt/README.md

 # Student-Loan-Debt - A simple Java Program to Calculate student loan debt

 ## Inputs
-1.Input the student debt
+1.Input the student debt amount

 2.Input the interest rate

-3.Input the years it will take to pay off the loan
+3.Input the years it will take to pay off the loan - *(This number + ~21 will be the age you are debt free by)*

 ## Outputs

 1.Output monthly payments

-2.Output yearly payments
+2.Output yearly payments-*(yearly payments can be thought of as directly debuffing your salary)*

 3.Output total amount paid

-4.Output total interest paid
+4.Output total interest paid-*(how much extra money you will pay)*

-5.Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 65
+5.Will also output how the years taken to pay off the loans will effect the above values in increments of 5 starting at 5 and going to 50

 *Please note currently only works in terminal with an IDE but I may create a GUI executable in the future*